braykzmi/jGit/README.md

 	4. Input any command (command list below), the source directory is set up as the working version control directory

-Commands: in the form of java jGit.Main <Command> <Operands>
+Commands: in the form of java jGit.Main [Command] [Operands]
-	init 					- initializes a version control system in src directory, creates .jgitrepo directory add [filename] 			- adds a copy of the file as it currently exists into the staging area commit [message]			- saves a snapshot of tracked file under a SHA-1 ID and commit message <message>
+	init 				- initializes a version control system in src directory, creates .jgitrepo directory <br />
+	add [filename] 			- adds a copy of the file as it currently exists into the staging area <br />
+	commit [message]		- saves a snapshot of tracked file under a SHA-1 ID and commit message [message] <br />
-	rm [filename]			- removes file from staging area log					- prints out log starting from head commit global-log				- prints out log starting from head commit, showing every commit ever made status				- displays branches, marking current branch with (*), shows staged files, removed files, modified not yet staged files, and untracked files checkout --[filename]		- takes version of file as it exists in the head commit and adds it to the working directory checkout [id] --[filename]	- takes version of file of commit id <id> and adds it to the working directory checkout [branchname]		- switches branches to <branchname>
+	rm [filename]			- removes file from staging area <br />
+	log				- prints out log starting from head commit <br />
+	global-log			- prints out log starting from head commit, showing every commit ever made <br />
+	status				- displays branches, marking current branch with an asterisk, shows staged files,  <br />
+					removed files, modified not yet staged files, and untracked files <br />
+	checkout --[filename]		- takes version of file as it exists in the head commit and adds it to the working directory <br />
+	checkout [id] --[filename]	- takes version of file of commit id [id] and adds it to the working directory <br />
+	checkout [branchname]		- switches branches to [branchname] <br />
-	branch [branchname]		- creates branch with name <branchname>
+	branch [branchname]		- creates branch with name [branchname] <br />
-	rm-branch [branchname]		- removes branch with name <branchname>
+	rm-branch [branchname]		- removes branch with name [branchname] <br />
-	reset [id]				- checks out all files at that commit id merge [branchname]		- merges branch <branchname> with current branch
+	reset [id]			- checks out all files at that commit id <br />
+	merge [branchname]		- merges branch [branchname] with current branch <br />